micharambou/darktable-group-view/README.md

 ### Create collection preset `group-view`

 * In Collection module add a new collection preset and name it `group-view`.
 Select `tag` as filter criteria.
-You may have to create the corresponding tag once by yourself to be able to select it as a value for your preset.
+You may have to create the corresponding tag and assign it to at least one image once and by yourself to be able to select it as a value for your preset.

 Usage
 -----